-Have you ever been standing in the shower empty-mindedly and suddenly you wonder– what are teeth even made of?
+Have you ever been standing in the shower thoughtlessly and suddenly you wonder– what are teeth even made of?
 Why don’t we have fangs like a vampire?
 And what’s going on with that flap in the back of the throat?
 You would think that we would all know a great deal about a body part we use so often.
 We eat and drink every day, and we use our teeth to speak!
 But they still contain many mysteries!
 So, here are some mindboggling and interesting facts about teeth from Treehouse Dental Care that you can share with your child (or cool friends) to make them more interested in dental care.

 Establishing good habits as soon as possible is critical to long-term oral health.
 Treehouse Dental Care have decades of experience getting kids to enjoy their time at the dentist, so keep reading to see how you can bring that excitement into your daily routine!